MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/info.md

   - [Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering](https://arxiv.org/pdf/2003.06576.pdf) [1, 5, 6]
       - <details><summary>Maheep's notes </summary>
-         In this research paper the author focuses on 2 major questions, i.e. <br>
+         In this research paper the author focuses on 2 major approaches, i.e. <br>
          1) Visual-explainable: The model should rely on the right visual regions when making decisions.<br>
          2) Question-sensitive: The model should be sensitive to the linguistic variations in questions.<br>
          The author proposes a technique, i.e. CSST which consist  of CSS and CST which do counterfactual in VQA as the CSS generates the counterfactual samples by masking critical objects  in the images and words.
 The CST model tackles the second challenge of sensitivity is handled by  the CST which make the model learn to distinguish between the origianl samples and counterfactal ones.
 Addtionally it trains the model to learn both kind of samples, i.e. origianl and counterfactual ones, making  the model robust.